paulohbsimoes/flexbox-lesson/GABARITOS.md

 }
 ```

-## 5 - Centralize a lupa do campo de pesquisa para que fique exatamente no centro do quadrado.
+## 5 - Centralize a lupa do campo de pesquisa para que ela fique exatamente no centro do quadrado.

 ```css
 .search .icon {